-All Danish catch data sampled during discard sampling in the Kattegat and the Baltic Sea are included in the international database "FishFrame", which is a further development of the BALTCOM database.
-This database will constitute the backbone in all international discard calculations made for the area and is essential for the further development and international cooperation concerning discard.
+All Danish catch data sampled during discard sampling are included in the international data warehouse "FishFrame v 4.3".
+This data warehouse constitute the backbone in all international discard calculations made for the Baltic area and has shown its usefullness for further development and international cooperation concerning discard sampling.

-All countries around the Baltic Sea submit data to the database and have full access to all data collected if the data are used for scientific purposes.
+All countries around the Baltic Sea submit data to the data warehouse and have full access to all data collected if the data are used for scientific purposes.
 The ICES Baltic Fish Assessment Working Group is using this database for compiling basic input data for their stock assessment work.

-DIFRES is working on further development of the database, and it can now calculate total acoustic estimates for ICES PGHERS.
+Furthermore, the data warehouse can also be used to calculate total acoustic estimates for ICES PGHERS.